Niagara West (federal electoral district)

 Niagara West (Niagara-Ouest) is a federal electoral district in Ontario.
 It encompasses a portion of Ontario formerly included in the electoral districts of Niagara West—Glanbrook, Welland and St. Catharines.
 It is currently represented by Dean Allison.

 Geography

-It consists of the towns of Grimsby, Lincoln and Pelham, the Townships of West Lincoln and Wainfleet, and part of the City of St. Catharines lying westerly of a line described as follows: commencing at the intersection of the northerly limit of said city with the production of Courtleigh Road; thence southerly along said production, Courtleigh Road, and Third Street Louth to Queen Elizabeth Way; thence easterly along Queen Elizabeth Way to Highway No. 406; thence generally southerly along said highway to First Street Louth; thence southerly along said street to the southerly limit of said city.
+It includes the towns of Grimsby, Lincoln, and Pelham, the townships of West Lincoln and Wainfleet, and part of the City of St. Catharines.
+The boundary in St. Catharines begins at the city’s northern limit where it intersects the extension of Courtleigh Road, then follows Courtleigh Road and Third Street Louth south to Queen Elizabeth Way.
+It continues east along Queen Elizabeth Way to Highway 406, then south along the highway to First Street Louth, and finally south to the city’s southern limit.

 History

 Niagara West was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
 It came into effect upon the call of the 42nd Canadian federal election, scheduled for 19 October 2015.